Review – Topaz Sharpen AI

 Naturally, it is always best to get the correct focus and shutter speed settings in-camera to achieve the optimum sharpness in an image.
 However, as is the case in travel, street, or sports photography getting the correct focus and shutter speeds can be unpredictable in many cases.
 Topaz Sharpen AI gives you the ability to correct images that you would normally discard.
 But please note, this software will improve images that are slightly out of focus due to inaccurate focusing or incorrect shutter speed, however, it will not fix all images.
 If an image is totally out of focus or the shutter speed is way off then nothing will save it.

-We generally use Topaz Sharpen AI to correct our panning shots using the Stabilize Mode where we have selected an incorrect shutter speed or the Focus Mode for images where we have not nailed the focusing.
+We generally use Topaz Sharpen AI to correct our panning shots using the Stabilize Mode (now Motion Blur mode) where we have selected an incorrect shutter speed or the Focus Mode (now Out of Focus mode) for images where we have not nailed the focusing.

 We STRONGLY RECOMMEND Topaz Sharpen AI to all photographers that want the security of knowing they can improve their images should they fail in-camera.